TomasKulik/NetflixResponsiveUI/README.md

-# Flutter Netflix Responsive UI Starter Project
+# Flutter Netflix Responsive UI

 Done with the help of a tutorial by Marcus Ng